shr1th1k/0fferC1t-_API/README.md

 1. run the application using the command ./mvnw spring-boot:run

-2.http://localhost:8080/swagger-ui.html gives the UI for running the APIs
+2. Open your browse and past the url http://localhost:8080/swagger-ui.html gives the UI for sending requests to APIs